German Swiss International School: History

 J. Tiemann became the GSIS headmaster in 1973.
 The West German government recognised the school in the early 1970s.

 In 1975, the school's new Peak Campus at Guildford Road opened, with a total enrolment of 525.
 In 1975, because there was a perception that students were not mastering either English nor German, the school decided to set up separate Anglophone and German educational streams.

 The United Kingdom educational-system English medium secondary school programme was scheduled to open in September 1975 with forms 1 through 4, with form 5 beginning the following year and with sixth form following afterward with all forms present in 1978.

 The middle and lower buildings open in 1985 and 1993 respectively, with student numbers surpassing 1,000 in 1989.

 Beginning in 1989, the government of Austria started sending one teacher on a regular basis.

-In 2006, the kindergarten is moved to a temporary location in Tin Hau, whilst the Business College moved to Sai Ying Pun.
+In 2006, the kindergarten was moved to a temporary location in Tin Hau, whilst the Business College moved to Sai Ying Pun.
 By 2007, a permanent second campus location was found in Pok Fu Lam for the Business College, kindergarten and lower primary; in the same year, the school changed its curriculum from the A-level and Abitur system to the IB and DIAP respectively.
-A temporary location in Wan Chai was found for Y3-6 for 5 years starting in 2009, coinciding with the 5-year Campus Development Plan, after which they were relocated back into the Peak Campus.
+A temporary location in Wan Chai was found for Y3–6 for five years starting in 2009, coinciding with the five-year Campus Development Plan, after which they were relocated back into the Peak Campus.